 $38,937,018

-The film received its name from where it's been filmed; Bruges, Belgium.
-The film was the opening night film at the 2008 Sundance Film Festival and Farrell won a Golden Globe as Best Actor-Motion Picture Musical or Comedy for his performance.
+The film derives its title from its striking setting in Bruges, Belgium.
+It premiered as the opening night film at the 2008 Sundance Film Festival.
+Colin Farrell's performance earned him a Golden Globe for Best Actor in a Motion Picture – Musical or Comedy.

 BiographyComedyDrama